MiriamPapp/photo-forum/docs/awssetup.md

 **A warning first:** This setup description is created to assist people with average computer knowledge.
 That's why it doesn't make use of more advanced (and more secure) features of the AWS security system.
-Namely MFA and cross-account access are not used.
+Namely MFA, IAM admins and cross-account access are not used.
+This is a security flaw but it is by design!
 This also means that you should **NOT** use the here created AWS account for any other activities on AWS.
 If you need an additional account create one with a different e-mail address!
 If you already own an AWS account please create a new one for Photo-forum.
-If you use multiple accounts you can simplify the handling by using different browsers for the different accounts - for example Firefox for one acocunt and Chrome for the other.
+If you use multiple accounts you can simplify the handling by using different browsers for the different accounts - for example Firefox for one account and Chrome for the other.

 First go to the [AWS homepage](https://aws.amazon.com/free/).
 If you never